Dual Agency Dangers

 The court elaborated on an important issue that is often overlooked – the difference between professional negligence and a breach of a fiduciary duty.
 Professional negligence implicates a duty of care, while breach of fiduciary duty implicates a duty of loyalty and honesty.
 Although professional negligence and breach of a fiduciary duty may arise from the same operative facts, they are not, legally speaking, one and the same claim.
 Not every instance of professional negligence results in a breach of a fiduciary duty.

-In the present instance, the improper conduct was the failure to disclose the conflict (a huge mistake) as well as the violation of the duty to loyalty by listing the property at less than its fair market value.
+Practice Pointer: In the present instance, the improper conduct was the failure to disclose the conflict (a huge mistake) as well as the violation of the duty to loyalty by listing the property at less than its fair market value.
 The NAR allows dual agency in its Code of Ethics.
 Standard of Practice 1-5 explains that Realtors® can represent buyers and sellers in the same transaction after providing full disclosure and obtaining informed consent from both parties.

 However, the Standards of Practice also provide the agent is expected to give undivided loyalty to their client and this implies he/she must do everything possible to get their client the best deal.
 Because of the potential conflicts that dual agency presents, Canada, as well as four states in the US, have banned the practice.